mongodb/leafygreen-ui/.changeset/proud-geckos-sing.md

 '@leafygreen-ui/select': minor
 ---

-Adds prop `dropdownAutoWidth` determines if the dropdown menu should be as wide as the widest option.
+Adds prop `dropdownWidthBasis` determines if the dropdown width should be the width of the trigger or as wide as the widest option.